AdaCore/spark2014/lrm/source/subprograms.rst

    :Trace Unit: 6.1.5 Syntax

 .. centered:: **Legality Rules**

 #.
+The Depends aspect may only be specified for the initial declaration of a
+   subprogram (which may be a declaration, a body or a body stub).

+#.
 The *input set* of a subprogram is the set of formal parameters of the
    subprogram of mode **in** and **in out** along with the entities denoted by